-- Lacto fermentation is an anaerobic process and once fermentation begins, the presence of oxygen will affect your results.
-If you do not have something weighing the cabbage down below the surface of the liquid, you should push it down into the liquid using a clean spoon, morning and evening.
+- Lacto fermentation is an anaerobic process.
+Once fermentation begins, the presence of oxygen will affect your results.
+For example: If you do not have something weighing the cabbage down below the surface of the liquid, you should push it down into the liquid using a clean spoon, morning and evening.
 Mold grows on any surfaces exposed to air.
-Scoop this out and thrown away—it’s easy.
+Scoop this out and thrown away—it's easy.
 The remaining sauerkraut will be just fine.
-But, if your fermented vegetables taste or smell rotten – throw them out and start over.
+But, if your fermented vegetables taste or smell rotten - throw them out and start over.
 I have made many batches of both sauerkraut and fermented carrots and only one batch of sauerkraut went awry.
 There was no question that something was wrong and I threw it out and started over!

 - The vegetables will expand slightly and may even become bubbly during the fermentation process.
 Make sure to leave a 1 inch space between the top of the vegetables and the top of the jar.